noahsadir/noahsadir/README.md

 ## Hi there!

-I'm a third-year computer science student at Georgia Tech.
+I'm a fourth-year computer science student at Georgia Tech.

 My computer science interests span quite a range of areas, as you can probably see :)